codeship/shipyard/styleguide/components/icons.md

 ---

 ### Centered Icons
-<p class="text-light margin-bottom-md" markdown="1">One of the most common problems when using an icon is that doesn't line up with the text content next to it.
-Don't worry though, we've got you covered — simply apply the `.align-middle` class to any icon to fix this issue.</p>
+One of the most common problems when using an icon is that doesn't line up with the text content next to it.
+Don't worry though, we've got you covered — simply apply the `.align-middle` class to any icon to fix this issue.
+{: .section-description }

 <div class="margin-bottom-lg">
   <button class="btn btn-secondary">{% icon :plus, class: 'align-middle icon-sm margin-right-xxs' %} Create</button>